Everyone knows coronavirus is hurting the automotive industry, especially when it comes to sales.

 Pressing pause on a carefully balanced supply chain is typically calamitous.

-When a few big car makers shut down, hundreds of smaller, part-specific manufacturers, materials suppliers, and logistics providers shut down too.
-These smaller companies don’t have the capital nor the credit that large, name-brand carmakers have, making it harder for them to endure an economic crisis like the one the US economy is mired in.
+When a few big car makers shut down, hundreds of smaller, manufacturers, suppliers, and logistics providers shut down too.
+These smaller companies don’t have the capital nor the credit that large, name-brand carmakers have.
+This makes surviving an economic crisis like this recession more difficult.

 (Remember that during the Great Recession there was a “wave of bankruptcies…that ultimately thinned out the number of auto-parts firms operating in the U.S.”).

-If too many of these auxiliary businesses close their doors permanently, it will make it all the more difficult for the automotive supply chain to restart, ramp-up, and resume full scale production.
+If too many of these auxiliary businesses close their doors, it will make restarting the automotive supply chain more difficult.

 As former Ford Chief Executive, Mark Fields, explained to The Wall Street Journal, paused production is “a problem for the supply base, which means it will be a problem for the .”